Intention to seek accreditation with the Institution of Chemical Engineers (IChemE).

 Peer Assessment is often used in modules that involve a substantial team-working element.
 Normally, students will moderate the final marks for the group project to reflect the contributions of different team member to encourage full an equal participation by each student.
 Students may also peer review other students’ coursework to develop their critical thinking skills, but in this case, the quality of the peer review is assessed.

 Class Tests are conducted during the course of the academic year to assess a student’s progress.
 The results from class tests provide a useful opportunity to give developmental feedback to students.

-The Design Project is the major project of the degree programme undertaken during the final year of study.
+The Design Project and Research Project are the major projects of the degree programme undertaken during the third and fourth years of study.
 The projects are assessed using written dissertations and oral/poster presentations.
 They are expected to be at a professional level.

 Formative Assessments do not contribute to the final marks achieved for each module, but provide an opportunity for students to monitor their own academic progress.
 They also provide a useful opportunity for lecturers to give feedback to the students and to monitor and improve the students learning experience.
 These assessments will take the form of diagnostic tests, in-class tests and on-line tests during lectures, and evaluation and discussions relating to logbooks and equipment during laboratory and workshop classes.
 Students will have opportunities to develop their oral and presentation skills during tutorials and workshops.

 According to the QAA (2010), the creative way of approaching all engineering challenges is regarded as a “way of thinking” and hence generic across all disciplines.
 Therefore, engineering graduates will;